troykyo/dssloopholes.github.io/category/business/P2P (Person to Person).md

 #### Flexible Rental Periods

 P2P platforms often provide flexible rental periods, allowing individuals to rent clothing items for specific occasions or durations.
-This flexibility appeals to consumers who are looking for unique or designer pieces for special events, without the need for a long-term commitment or investment.
+This flexibility appeals to users who are looking for unique or designer pieces for special events, without the need for a long-term commitment or investment.
 It enables users to access high-quality fashion items that might otherwise be inaccessible or unaffordable.

 #### Logistics Handling